Rouen A Table 3 Walid Medja Rouen Tourism 108

 This year, Rouen à Table! gets off to a flying start on Wednesday evening with a series of unique dinners, orchestrated by the talented chefs of the Club des Toques and Rouen’s new generation of chefs, in collaboration with hospitality and catering training colleges.

-Each evening, menus inspired by the greatest classics of French and international music, jazz standards and classical compositions will be served to guests.
-A programme combining music and fine dining, where the inspiration behind each dish will be revealed as the courses unfold, hosted by Bruno Bertheuil.
+Each evening, guests will be served menus inspired by the greatest classics of French and international music, jazz standards and classical compositions.
+A programme combining music and fine dining, where the inspiration behind each dish will unfold with every course, hosted by Bruno Bertheuil.

 The lecturer, food writer and author will weave a genuine dialogue between gastronomy and music, enriching the experience through a blend of flavours, stories and musical emotions.